em3ndez/tiny-web-server/README.md

 You wouldn't inline those filter/endPoint/webSocket blocks though, you'd call methods.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-The Tiny.java single source file provides a lightweight and flexible server implementation that supports both HTTP and WebSocket protocols.
+Longer: The Tiny.java single source file provides a lightweight and flexible server implementation that supports both HTTP and
+WebSocket protocols.
 This single-source-file technology is designed to be easy to use and integrate into your projects.
 It uses a Java 8 lambda syntax (@FunctionalInterface) as many newer web frameworks do.
 It also uses the virtual thread system in Java 21 and the JDK's built-in HTTP APIs rather than depending on Netty or Jetty.

+## License

+Tiny.java is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

+The tests are GPL

 ## Web Server